 Finding great clients to work with who offer engaging work is just part of the challenge when you have your own business.
 But you’ve got mechanical issues to contend with as well, like timekeeping and invoicing clients.
 If you’re working with the client on a flat-rate or deliverable basis, timekeeping is less of an issue.
 When it comes to billable hours, though, you have more challenges to overcome because you’re not clocking in like you do at a job.
 Here are some tools you can use to simplify your timekeeping and produce more accurate invoices.

-actiTIME has a limit of five active users for their free time sheet software, but more advanced features that aren’t normally in free versions of timekeeping programs.
-Work and leave times can be tracked in real time to calculate billable time and send email reminders.
-There’s both a desktop and app version, with the premium version’s price depending on payment period (one, three, six or 12 months) and number of users.
+actiTIME has a limit of five active users for their free timesheet software, but more advanced features that aren’t normally in free versions of timekeeping programs.
+Work and leave times can be tracked in real-time to calculate billable time and send email reminders.
+There’s both a desktop and app version, with the premium version’s price depending on the payment period (one, three, six, or 12 months) and the number of users.

 4. Rescue Time